allebone/help.omni.af.mil/docs/PEX/Training.md

     1. Go to http://www.oracle.com

-    2. Create a username & password at the site.
-Al ow about 5 minutes to receive an account.
+    2. Create a username & password at the site. all ow about 5 minutes to receive an account.
 Once you have the account, download the file at this location:  http://www.oracle.com/technetwork/topics/dotnet/utilsoft-086879.html

     3. Accept the Oracle Developer Tools for Visual Studio .NET Development License Agreement.